 There's nothing better than taking a leisurely stroll through a European Christmas market on a crisp cold night.
 Whether you're sipping a warmed apple cider or perusing hand-crafted trinkets, the atmosphere is just right to get you in the holiday spirit.
 For those ready to start planning a trip, what are you waiting for?
 From Italy to Austria, these are the best European holiday markets to visit this year.

 Christkindlestmarkt, Nuremberg, Germany

 The holiday market in Nuremberg is comprised of over 150 stalls, which satiate the two million shoppers that turn up each year.
 What sets this market apart is that it’s a place for authentic crafts—but not tchotchkes.
 Plastic wreaths aren’t allowed, and in general, kitschy elements are discouraged.
 The Christkindlestmarkt opens on the Friday before the first Sunday of Advent with a festive opening ceremony.
 Don’t forget to munch as you shop—they’re known for homemade gingerbread and, of course, the original Nuremberg bratwurst.

 Lumières de Noël, Montbéliard, France

 Montbéliard is southeast of Paris, near the Swiss border, and the whole city becomes a winter wonderland around the holidays.
-For an entire month, from November 24 to December 24, 160 stalls assemble in the city center, all selling high-end, artisanal goods.
+For an entire month, between November and December, 160 stalls assemble in the city center, all selling high-end, artisanal goods.
 The whole market is lit up and welcomes 570,000 visitors each year.
 This is where you’ll find products unique to France to bring home to your loved ones—from pork terrine and confit canard to soaps handmade in Marseille.

 Viennese Christmas Market, Vienna, Austria